 A: Yes, complexes around Kirkwood do charge an application fee as the managment runs a credit check on the guarantor and a background check on the student applicant.
 The managment staff has to pay for these services to be done.
-This is a non-refundable charge.
+This is a non-refundable charge and usually $25.00.

 Q: How many bedrooms are available?

-A: The complexes that Kirkwood currently works with to house Kirkwood students have availability in one, two, three, four, and five bedrooms.
-There is a mix from houses, duplexes, condos, and many apartment living styles.
+A: The complexes that Kirkwood currently works with to house Kirkwood students have availability in one, two, three and four bedrooms.

 Q: Are the apartments furnished?